 A cheaper, easier and less time-consuming effort than renovating your house to rid yourself of damp, a dehumidifier can keep the status quo during the humid seasons and save you having to get down into the foundations.
 It's also particularly useful if you're renting a damp house.

-Most dehumidifiers, including most of the models we test, work by refrigeration.
-They draw air in, filter it, cool it to condense the moisture, then reheat it and push the warmer, dryer air back into the room.
+Refrigeration dehumidifiers draw air in, filter it, cool it to condense the moisture, then reheat it and push the warmer, dryer air back into the room.
 This warms the room somewhat, but not as much as an actual heater.
 Refrigeration models operate best in hot, humid conditions.
 The hotter the air, the easier it is to cool it by a large amount and extract moisture from it.
 They don't work so well in cold air as it's harder to cool already cold air in order to condense water from it.

 Desiccant rotor dehumidifiers are becoming more readily available.
-These models use a slowly rotating disc or belt of material which absorbs moisture from the air; the damp section then moves through a drying process (typically a heating element), which evaporates the water and collects it in the tank.
+These models use a slowly rotating disc or belt of material which absorbs moisture from the air.
+The damp section then moves through a drying process (typically a heating element), which evaporates the water and collects it in the tank.

 The best type of dehumidifier for your home can depend on whether you mainly need to dehumidify in cold damp conditions, or hot humid conditions.

-Because they don't use cooling to extract the moisture, desiccant rotor models can be much more effective than refrigeration models in cold climates; in fact, their performance should be largely unaffected by the air temperature.
-We tested a good dessicant and a good refrigeration model in identical hot humid conditions (30°C and 80% relative humidity) and found that both performed to their rated water removal rates.
+Because they don't use cooling to extract the moisture, desiccant rotor models can be much more effective than refrigeration models in cold climates.
+In fact, their performance should be largely unaffected by the air temperature.
+We tested a good desiccant and a good refrigeration model in identical hot humid conditions (30°C and 80% relative humidity) and found that both performed to their rated water removal rates.